szaiser/pym8190a/README.md

 ### Sequence creation

-First of all, the sequence must be created.
+The sequence must be created.
 It needs to be given a name, and if not all channels from `__CH_DICT_FULL` are supposed to be used (and written to, which costs time), ch_dict gives the channels required for the sequence.

 `s = MCAS.MultiChSeq(name='sequence_name, ch_dict={'2g': [2]})`